christiantroyandrada/chat-microservices/README.md

 docker-compose logs --tail 200 user
 ```

-Nosqlclient (Mongoclient) is reachable on the host at http://localhost:8088/ — a modern web interface for MongoDB with query history, aggregation pipeline builder, and more features than mongo-express.
+Nosqlclient (Mongoclient) is available at http://localhost:8088/ — a modern web interface for MongoDB with query history, aggregation pipeline builder, and more features than mongo-express.

 ## Healthchecks

-- `nosqlclient` includes a healthcheck that verifies the web UI is responding on port 3000.
+- `nosqlclient` includes a healthcheck that verifies the web UI is responding on port 3000
-- `mongodb` has a healthcheck that runs a ping command via mongosh.
+- `mongodb` has a healthcheck that runs a ping command via mongosh
-- Services expose simple HTTP `/health` endpoints which are used by compose healthchecks.
+- Backend services expose simple HTTP `/health` endpoints used by compose healthchecks

-## How to run services (development without Docker)
+## How to Run Services (Development Without Docker)

-For quick local dev of an individual service (example: `user-service`):
+For quick local development of an individual service (example: `user-service`):

 ```bash
 cd user-service